Hay fever; Nasal congestion - allergies

 Oral decongestants can cause dangerous interactions when combined with certain types of medications, such as the antidepressant MAO inhibitors.
 They can also cause serious problems when combined with methamphetamines or diet pills.
 Be sure to tell your provider about any drug or herbal remedy you are taking.
 Caffeine can also increase the stimulant side effects of pseudoephedrine.

 Leukotriene antagonists are oral drugs that block leukotrienes, powerful immune system factors that cause airway constriction and mucus production in allergy-related asthma.
-They are not a first-line treatment for allergic rhinitis, but are sometimes used in combination with a nasal spray steroid or oral antihistamine.
+They also mediate some of the typical symptoms of allergic rhinitis.
+Although formally FDA approved to treat allergic rhinitis, they are not a first-line treatment for allergic rhinitis.
+Leukotriene antagonists are sometimes used in combination with a nasal spray steroid or oral antihistamine.

 The FDA warns that these drugs have been associated with behavior and mood changes, including agitation, aggression, anxiousness, dream abnormalities, hallucinations, depression, insomnia, irritability, restlessness, tremor, and suicidal thinking and behavior.
-People who take a leukotriene antagonist drug such as montelukast should be monitored for signs of behavioral and mood changes.
-If you exhibit any symptoms, your health care provider should consider discontinuing the drug.
+People who take a leukotriene antagonist drug such as montelukast should be monitored for signs of behavioral and mood changes, especially after starting the medication.
+If you exhibit any symptoms, your provider should consider discontinuing the drug.

-Ipratropium bromide (Atrovent, generic) is a prescription nasal spray that can help relieve runny nose.
+Ipratropium bromide (Atrovent HFA) is a prescription nasal spray that can help relieve runny nose.
 It works best when given in combination with a nasal corticosteroid.
 Side effects include nasal dryness, nosebleeds, and sore throat.
 It should not be used by people who have glaucoma or men who have an enlarged prostate gland.

 Immunotherapy is based on the premise that people who receive injections of a specific allergen will lose sensitivity to that allergen.
 Immunotherapy is given either as subcutaneous (under the skin) injections or as sublingual (under the tongue) tablets.